drhbigdave/ds-notes-pandas-machine_learning/class_notes.md

 - classification - In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known.

+- 2 types of machine learning: supervised, unsupervised

 - Supervised learning: labeled data, often historical, used to predict future
+- supervised: each observation (row of data) came with one or more labels, either categorical variables (classes) or measurements (regression)

-- Unsupervised learning: unlabeled data, look for structure in the data
+- Unsupervised learning: unlabeled data, look for- extract structure in the data -- example: segment grocery store shoppers into clusters that exhibit similar behaviors -- goal is 'representation'
+-- Unsupervised learning has a different goal: feature discovery -- Clustering is a common and fundamental example of unsupervised learning -- Clustering algorithms try to find meaningful groups within data

 - Reinforcement learning: used for gaming, navigation, robotics, learns by trial and error which actions yield the greatest rewards